BSc Computer Science with an Integrated Foundation Year / Overview

 - Typical International Baccalaureate offer

-34 points overall with 6,5,5 in Higher Level subjects, including Mathematics, or Physics and Mathematics at Standard Level, if not studying at Higher Level.
+34 points overall with 6,5,5 in Higher Level subjects, including Mathematics or Physics.
+Mathematics must be studied at Standard Level if not studied at Higher Level.

 For this programme of study we will accept: Higher Level Mathematics: Analysis and Approaches or Mathematics: Applications and Interpretation, at Standard Level or Higher Level.